Access to a resilient and reliable power source is crucial for delivering services such as health, education, and other infrastructure.

-According to the study, “Predictive mapping of the global power system using open data”, 97 per cent of the global power population lives within 10 kilometres of a medium-voltage (MV) line and shows large variations between regions and income levels.
+According to the study “Predictive mapping of the global power system using open data,” 97 per cent of the global power population lives within 10 kilometres of a medium-voltage (MV) line.
+The study shows significant variations between regions and income levels.

 The study further mentions:

-- While there is available data on high voltage infrastructure globally, data and spatial information on the medium- to low voltage is non-existent according to the study.
-This is partly because many high voltage networks distribution infrastructure owners and operators are required to contribute data.
+- While data on high-voltage infrastructure globally is available, data and spatial information on medium- to low-voltage infrastructure are non-existent, according to the study.
+This is partly because many high-voltage network distribution infrastructure owners and operators must contribute data.

-- While transmission operators of medium and lower voltage distribution networks which are often on a national scale have no GIS-ready formats, have restricted public access, and do not have digitized aerial photographs which may be due to smaller overhead line structures, or because cables are often buried in many urban areas.
+- Transmission operators of medium and lower voltage distribution networks, which are often on a national scale, have no GIS-ready formats, restricted public access, and do not have digitised aerial photographs.
+This may be due to smaller overhead line structures or cables often buried in many urban areas.

-- Limited data on medium to low-voltage infrastructure and location makes it challenging for governments and utility services to make improvements like extending, strengthening, and modifying electricity networks and increasing renewable energy share of the global energy mix to improve network resilience which can significantly contribute to the regions climate change adaptation.
+- Limited data on medium—to low-voltage infrastructure and location make it challenging for governments and utility services to make improvements like extending, strengthening, and modifying electricity networks and increasing renewable energy’s share of the global energy mix to improve network resilience, which can significantly contribute to the region’s climate change adaptation.

-To attain the SGD 7 goals, researchers of the “Predictive mapping…” study have created a first composite map of the global power system, using a combination of state-of-the-art algorithms in geospatial data analysis and open data sources such as OpenStreetMap and publicly released satellite imagery and derived products from NASA, NOAA, ESA and others.
+To attain the SGD 7 goals, researchers of the “Predictive mapping…” study have created a first composite map of the global power system, using a combination of state-of-the-art algorithms in geospatial data analysis, open data sources such as OpenStreetMap, publicly released satellite imagery, and derived products from NASA, NOAA, ESA, and others.

-Having a single global dataset will be valuable to researchers and practitioners, easy to replicate, and to serve as a starting point for future improvements and region-specific efforts and will “pave the way for improved efforts in electricity modelling and planning.”
+A single global dataset will be valuable to researchers and practitioners, easy to replicate, and a starting point for future improvements and region-specific efforts.
+It will also “pave the way for improved electricity modelling and planning efforts.”

-Arderne, et al. (2020) says that this standardized global dataset of transmission, distribution and low-voltage lines will be a valuable starting point for electrification planners and researchers in several fields, such as assessing social inequalities, estimating exposure to natural hazards, and quantifying electricity infrastructure roll-out requirements.
+Arderne et al. (2020) say that this standardised global dataset of transmission, distribution and low-voltage lines will be a valuable starting point for electrification planners and researchers in several fields, such as assessing social inequalities, estimating exposure to natural hazards, and quantifying electricity infrastructure roll-out requirements.

-Countries, especially those vulnerable to the effects of climate change, will find the application of the study results useful for implementing climate adaptation and mitigation programs and even building back better.
+Countries, especially those vulnerable to the effects of climate change, will find applying the study results useful for implementing climate adaptation and mitigation programs and even building back better.

 Arderne, C., Zorn, C., Nicolas, C. et al. Predictive mapping of the global power system using open data.
 Sci Data 7, 19 (2020). https://doi.org/10.1038/s41597-019-0347-4